MaddyGuthridge/COMP3891/Concepts/multiprogramming.md

 It's important to ensure [[process]]es can't access each other's memory.
 There are several strategies for this.

 ### Base and Limit registers
-Track the "base" (lowest address) and "limit" (width of address space) for processes inside the CPU.
+Track the "base" (lowest address) and "limit" (width of address space) for processes inside the [[CPU]].
 Memory addresses are automatically adjusted by the CPU to fit within the limit starting from the base.

 ```python
 def translate_base_and_limit(cpu, address):